 Driving ban and revocation of the driving licence

-A driving ban of between one and six months may be imposed if the (stricter) requirements for the withdrawal of a driving licence are not met.
-The prohibition period begins after the judgement becomes final as soon as the driving licence is taken into official custody, but no later than one month after the judgement becomes final After the driving ban has expired, the driving licence is automatically returned or sent back.
+A driving ban of between one and six months may be imposed if the (more stringent) conditions for the withdrawal of a driving licence are not met.
+The period of the driving ban begins once the judgement becomes final, as soon as the driving licence is taken into official custody, but no later than one month after the judgement becomes final.
+Once the driving ban has expired, the driving licence is automatically returned or sent back.

-If the driving licence is revoked by the court, the right to drive a motor vehicle expires when the judgement becomes final and the driving licence is then confiscated.
+Where a court revokes a driving licence, the right to drive a motor vehicle ceases as soon as the judgement becomes final, and the driving licence is subsequently withdrawn.

 If you want to drive again in the future, you have to apply for a new driving licence.
 The driving licence can only be reissued after the expiry of a ban period, which is set by the court in the judgement.
 The road traffic authority decides on the reissue according to the regulations of the StVG and the FeV.